Comanche County DWI Court Process

 2. Pre-Trial Hearings

-• Plea negotiations: Your attorney will engage in negotiations with the prosecutor to potentially reach a plea agreement.
+• Plea negotiations: Your attorney will negotiate with the prosecutor to try to reach a plea agreement.
 This could involve pleading guilty to a lesser charge or receiving a reduced sentence.

 3. Trial (If No Plea Deal)

-• Jury vs. Bench Trial: You have the right to a trial by jury, where a panel of your peers will decide your guilt or innocence.
-You can also opt for a bench trial, where the judge makes the decision.
+• Jury vs. bench trial: You have the right to a jury trial, where a panel of citizens decides your guilt or innocence.
+You can also choose a bench trial, where the judge makes the decision.

 • What prosecution must prove: The prosecution must prove beyond a reasonable doubt that you were driving a motor vehicle in a public place while intoxicated.
-"Intoxicated" means having a Blood Alcohol Concentration (BAC) of 0.08 or higher, or not having the normal use of your mental or physical faculties due to the introduction of alcohol or drugs.
+"Intoxicated" means having a blood alcohol concentration (BAC) of 0.08 or higher, or not having the normal use of your mental or physical faculties by reason of the introduction of alcohol, a controlled substance, a drug, a dangerous drug, a combination of two or more of those substances, or any other substance into the body.

 Texas law outlines specific penalties for DUI offenses.
-These penalties increase with each subsequent offense.
+These penalties can escalate significantly with repeat offenses.

 First Offense